What Is the Most Eco Friendly Insulation?

-Using environmentally friendly insulation materials can help to protect your home from energy loss while also lowering the emissions generated by heating and cooling equipment.
+Using eco friendly insulation materials can help to protect your home from energy loss while also lowering the emissions generated by heating and cooling equipment.

 You may want to consider the following forms of eco-friendly insulation for your home:

 One of the most environmentally friendly home insulation materials is cellulose insulation.
 It’s made up of 80 to 85 percent recycled newsprint, with the remaining 15% made up of borax, boric acid, or ammonium sulfate, which helps make newsprint fibers more fire-resistant—and can also help repel insects!

 Cellulose is a more environmentally friendly material than others.
 It has R-values of around R-3.5 per inch, which is comparable to fiberglass, and a higher percentage of recycled material.

 Cellulose is available as a loose-fill product that must be blown into place using a specialized machine.
 It can be mounted on open attic floors, existing walls, and other surfaces.

 You can raise the insulation amount here without tearing the wall apart by blowing cellulose through small holes.
 Eco Spray Insulation can provide this material and we will make sure that you will live in a safe environment.

 Spray foam is one of the most energy-efficient insulation options available, with an R-value of up to R-6.5 per inch!
 As a result, it’s an excellent option for environmentally friendly insulation.
 Polyurethane spray foam that is made from soy or vegetable oil rather than petroleum is also available, making it even better for the climate.